The programming languages mainly solve our problems with the help of manipulating data.

 Always use the data type with lowest bytes and which can hold all our values so that our program is fast and efficient.

 There shouldn’t come any value which our data type can’t handle at any times else it’ll cause an error or wrong answer.
+DEFAULT DATA TYPE If we don’t declare any data type, as you may have noticed in the previous examples, VARIANT is taken by the VBA itself.
+Variant has few beautiful things which we’ll discuss later.

 HOW TO DECLARE VARIABLES